 Fellow Since 2008

-This profile was prepared when Kallol Ghosh was elected to the Ashoka Fellowship in 2008.
+This description of Kallol Ghosh's work was prepared when Kallol Ghosh was elected to the Ashoka Fellowship in 2008.

 Kallol Ghosh has developed a complete network of services designed to integrate children living with HIV/AIDS into society.
 Working primarily with abandoned street children, he has established a residential center that aims to meet their basic housing, education, and healthcare needs.
 Beyond such service provision, however, he includes affected children in a variety of social networks, through partnerships with other children’s homes, and several educational and civic-oriented organizations.